Turner Syndrome Adult Comprehensive

 Tuesdays & Wednesdays

-Call or schedule online
+Call or schedule online.

 Fax: (713) 383-1467

+The UT Physicians Turner Syndrome Adult Comprehensive Care Center (TSACCC) brings together a multidisciplinary team of specialists to give you coordinated and complete care.
 The TSACCC is more than just a medical home for adult women with TS.
 We’ll get to know you so that we can develop personalized care that meets your individual needs.
-Please click on our specialty areas below to learn more.
+Please click on our specialty tabs below to learn more about our team.

-Conductive Hearing Loss and TS (M. Mackenzie Hill Bellomy, AuD)
+Conductive Hearing Loss and TS

 • Hearing loss can be caused by changes in the structure of the ear (conductive) or by loss of the neurons that transmit noise to the brain (sensorineural).